2 men and 3 women smiling

 1. Listening

 Listening skills in a particular language involve understanding oral communication.
 When people acquire their first language as babies, listening to their parents and others speaking around them is the initial step toward comprehension and listening ability.
-Some people also acquire a second language through immersion, with their listening skills developing earliest.
+Some people also acquire a second language through immersion, where they learn a language by incorporating it into their everyday lives.
+Listening skills play a pivotal role in immersion learning and typically develop earlier than the others.

 2. Speaking

 People often refer to speaking a language in a general way that encompasses multiple ways of using a language.
-For example, they may say they speak a certain language when a more accurate statement would be that they are able to communicate in it using all four of the communicative skills.
-Speaking is a specific skill, however, which, along with listening, is required to negotiate meaning in a conversation.
-Speaking requires communication in real time and may be one of the most challenging to develop yet most valuable of the four skills.
+For example, they may say they speak a certain language when a more accurate statement would be that they can communicate using all four of the communicative skills.
+However, speaking is a specific skill necessary to convey information during a conversation.
+It requires communication in real time and may be one of the most challenging but valuable skills to develop out of the four skills.

 3. Reading

 Comprehension of oral language and written language are two very different skills.
 The reading skill involves understanding the meaning of written language.
-A person may be able to speak a language with a high level of proficiency but be completely unable to read it, while other may find it easier to read than speak since they can consume and process the language at their own pace.
+A person may speak a language with a high level of proficiency but struggle to read it.
+Others may find it easier to read than speak since they can consume and process the language at their own pace.

 The degree of difficulty in learning to read in a second language partly depends on how similar or dissimilar the writing system is from that of a person's first language.
 For example, most European languages use the Latin alphabet, the world's most widely used alphabetic writing system, making letters appear similar on the page.
-Therefore, a native English speaker may be able to learn to read in Spanish relatively easily.
+The similarities can make it easier for a native English speaker to learn to read in Spanish, for example.
 However, a knowledge of the Latin alphabet won't help you understand Arabic script or Chinese characters.
-Reading tests can help you determine your proficiency in reading a language
+Reading tests can help you determine your reading skill level in a chosen language.

 4. Writing

-Writing comes with the same challenges involved in reading since writing systems vary across languages.
-Learning to write in a second language that uses a completely different system from the one you're familiar with can be especially challenging.
-Writing doesn't come as naturally as speech, even in acquiring our first language, so it can be a challenging skill for language learners.
-This is why students often take writing courses in their first language throughout their educational careers.
+Writing has similar challenges to reading, since writing systems vary across languages.
+Learning to write in a second language that uses a completely different system from a familiar one can be especially challenging.
+Writing is often more difficult to learn compared to the other skills, as the language user must first learn writing rules.
+This is as true for learning a first language as it is for a second.
+Consequently, students often take writing courses in their first language throughout their educational careers in preparation for entering the workforce.

 Some of the most well-respected tests for assessing these skills include the following: Listening Proficiency Tests, Oral Proficiency Interview, Reading Proficiency test, Writing Proficiency Test